 4) The enchanting Monasteries

-As we talked earlier, ancient monasteries are built throughout Tibet and were the most significant social foundations of historical Tibet.
+As we talked about earlier, ancient monasteries were built throughout Tibet and were the most significant social foundations of historical Tibet.
 With religion being extremely significant to Tibetans, Chortens are centers for learning where monks and nuns are responsible to preserve and spread Buddha’s words.

-Besides, there are many monasteries and temples in Tibet that extend a warm welcome to visitors and even in the countryside, and they will often host travelers in the night.
+Besides, there are many monasteries and temples in Tibet that extend a warm welcome to visitors and even in the countryside, and they will often host travelers at night.
 Remember this!
-Paying a visit to a monastery in Tibet not only a religious deed but also a fascinating way to get an insight into the religion that has deeply molded the shape of Tibet today.
+Paying a visit to a monastery in Tibet is not only a religious deed but also a fascinating way to get an insight into the religion that has deeply molded the shape of Tibet today.

 5) Friendship Highway